Contagious Ministry: Outreach Serving Oklahoma Seniors Continues to Spread

 Creating the Wellness on Wheels Program at Concordia Life Care Community just made sense.

-A faith-based nonprofit, Concordia is a Life Care Retirement Community in northwest Oklahoma City.
+A faith-based nonprofit, Concordia is a Life Care Retirement Community in northwest Oklahoma City offering independent living, assisted living and memory care.
 Our Concordia community is blessed with nurses who, a few years ago, expressed interest in outreach ministry.
 We quickly identified an unmet need in the greater Oklahoma City community where we knew our resources could make an impact and we went to work.